-The External Investment Manager has set up a process that integrates fundamental and research to assess the business quality and valuation of potential companies.
-The ESG assessments include both exclusionary screens and a bottom up ESG evaluation.
+The External Investment Manager has set up a process that integrates fundamental and ESG (Environment, Social and Governance) research to assess the business quality and valuation of potential companies.
+The ESG assessments include both screenings and a bottom up ESG evaluation.
+The investment strategy relies on a three-step process: